Ian Falconer: Theater designs

+Paintings

+In 1988, Falconer had his first solo exhibition at the L.A.
+Louver gallery in Venice, Los Angeles where the 20 paintings on view sold out within days of the opening.
+The exhibition attracted prominent collectors, dealers, and curators, as well as figures such as Thomas Dolby and Billy Wilder.
+Falconer was praised for employing "a personal approach to Hockney-style cubism, emphasizing tonal qualities of the human figure and complex interior spaces."
+Hockney, who attended the opening, remarked, "He is my only student, so I don't like to talk too much about his work… He's quite deserving of this show."
+Falconer acknowledged Hockney's influence, stating, "I've learned a great deal from David… but most of what I've learned from him has not been from his paintings.
+It's been about how to look and see and appreciate,' adding that he was drawn to finding beauty in everyday subjects.
+Like Hockney, Falconer employed vivid colors and whimsical imagery, which he said reflected his own resistance to the "East Coast academic avant-garde."

-Illustration and writing career
+Illustration, and writing career

 In 1996, Françoise Mouly, art editor of The New Yorker, hired Falconer to create illustrations for the magazine.
 Falconer made 30 covers for The New Yorker.

 His covers for The New Yorker caught the eye of Simon & Schuster children's book editor Anne Schwartz, who approached Falconer about the possibility of illustrating a children's book by another author.
 Falconer shared the manuscript for Olivia, a book about a young pig named Olivia, inspired by his niece.
 After he took Schwartz's suggestion to cut down the manuscript, the book was published in 2000.
 The book was an instant success.
 It received the Caldecott Honor, sold over 10 million copies, and remained on the New York Times bestseller list for more than a year.
 The final book of his sequels, Olivia the Spy, was published in 2017.

-In 2022, Falconer published a new children's book titled Two Dogs about a pair of dachshunds named Perry and Augie, who were inspired by his nephews.
+In 2022, Falconer published a new children's book titled Two Dogs, about a pair of dachshunds named Perry and Augie, who were inspired by his nephews.

 Personal life

-In the late 1970s, Falconer lived with his friend, photographer Patrick McMullan in New York.
+In the late 1970s, Falconer lived with his friend, photographer Patrick McMullan, in New York.

-Falconer was gay.
-He dated designer and filmmaker Tom Ford, whom he had met in 1979 while attending New York University.
+Falconer dated fashion designer and filmmaker Tom Ford, whom he had met in 1979 while attending New York University.
 They remained good friends after their breakup, and Ford used Falconer's surname for the title character in his 2009 film A Single Man (based on the Christopher Isherwood novel, in which the title character has no surname).

-Falconer had a relationship with artist David Hockney, who was his lover and mentor.
+Falconer had a relationship with artist David Hockney, who was both his mentor and lover.
 After moving out of Hockney's Los Angeles home, he lived with his boyfriend Butch Kirby, who was an actor known as "Butchie," and their dachshund Heinz.